|BIOL 231||Human anatomy and physiology I||3|

 During the second year, students must apply and submit the requirements for the BSN program.
 Admission to the university does not guarantee admission to the BSN program.
 The BSN nursing admission committee will be looking at performance in program course prerequisites, ATI TEAS scores, and the nursing application along with a written statement, in-person interviews, and other academic information.
 You must be able to pass all criminal history checks and medical and drug tests.

 Admission to the BSN program is competitive and limited by the number of available clinical spots.
-Transfer students may apply for direct entry starting for Fall 2022 (our first year of clinicals) but preference is given to students who have done their lower-division course work at FPU.
+Transfer students may apply for direct entry starting for Fall 2022 (our first year of clinicals).

 *Foreign language requirement may be met by one of the following: